 As is outlined in our history, the Anindilakwa People have been trading with Asia for at least 400 years prior to European settlement.
 Today, the ALC must, as one of its important duties under section 23 (1) of the ALRA, “…assist Aboriginals in the area of the Land Council to carry out commercial activities (including resource development, the provision of tourist facilities and agricultural activities), in any manner that will not cause the Land Council to incur financial liability or enable it to receive financial benefit…”

 As anyone who has ever started a business will tell you, the first few years are crucial.
 That is when mistakes are made and these mistakes can be costly.
 Without the right business advice, strategies, people and acumen, new businesses can quickly go under.
 Setting up for success must be the first priority for our Indigenous businesses and the people who own them.
 The second priority is troubleshooting any future problems, and the third is being able to receive the administrative support needed on a day to day basis.

-Economic Development Unit, the ALC is now able to offer experienced,
+Thanks to the Royalty Development Unit, the ALC is able to offer experienced,

 professional advice to

 all the ORIC